Acquired / Acquisition

 Also known as MPU measures the total number of users who performed the conversion event you have specified in the last 1 month.

-This metric shows the number of users who have visited the website or have opened up the mobile application at least once in a week.
+This metric shows the number of users who have visited the website or have opened up the mobile application at least once a week.